We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What happens next?

-• The Security Programme will be read and approved by a Compliance Auditor
+• The Security Programme will be read and approved by a Civil Aviation Authority (CAA) Aviation Security Compliance Auditor.

-• A site visit will be arranged by the Compliance Auditor
+• A site visit will be arranged by a CAA Compliance Team Manager.

-• Once approved, a new agent will be served Directions, IFS and UAI number.
-New sites will receive an IFS and UAI number
+• Once approved, a new Supplier will be served Directions, Regulated Supplier (RS) and UAI number, New sites will receive a Regulated Supplier (RS) and UAI number.

-• The Regulated Supplier will be listed (as above)
+• The Regulated Supplier will be listed on the UK Database on Supply Chain Security.

 Contact us